DurgaMadhavChandra/cybersecurity-journey/week-02-operating-systems/03-errors-and-struggles.md

 The more I learn, the more I realize that cybersecurity is not separate from computer science—it is computer science applied to defending and attacking real systems.

+---

+## Week 02 Reflection on Struggles

+Looking back, I didn't struggle because the topics were too difficult.
+I struggled because I was carrying the wrong mental model.

+I thought programs ran one after another.
+I thought concurrency meant "everything happens together."
+I thought RAM had to contain an entire program.
+I thought scheduling algorithms were just formulas to memorize.

+Every time I got stuck, the solution wasn't to read faster.
+It was to stop, draw diagrams, build examples, and ask:

+**"What problem was the operating system trying to solve?"**

+That single question changed the way I approached every topic this week.

+I didn't just learn Operating Systems.
+I started seeing the computer as a collection of limited resources that need to be shared fairly, efficiently, and safely.

+And honestly, that's a much more interesting way to think about computers than I had before. ⚙️🔐

+---